-- 6. Steering External Hydraulic steering is required - 7.
-Remote Water pickups: Not allowed - 8.
+- 7. Steering External Hydraulic steering is required - 8.
+Remote Water pickups: Not allowed - A water balance tube to connect water cooling systems between engines is permitted.
+All plumbing for the balance tube must be external from the hull. - 10.
 Fuel: Only petroleum-based fuels are allowed.
 Octane enhancing additives are not allowed.
-Oxygen enhancing additives are not allowed. - 9.
-Tunnel tabs Only fixed tunnel tabs are permitted.
-Tunnel tabs are prohibited. - 10.
+Oxygen enhancing additives are not allowed. - 11.
+Tunnel tabs Only fixed tunnel tabs are permitted. - 12.
 Safety All Super Stock boats built after May 1, 2022, are required to meet, or exceed the latest Lavin/ UIM safety cockpit construction standards.
-Available from Bob Wartinger, APBA Safety Chairman), when the 300R Mercury engine is available.
-All SuperStock boats built before May 1^{st} 2022 must conform to the UIM /Lavin Standards before the 2023 season. - 11.
-Adjustable Motor Brackets: Jack plates must be manually adjusted and may not be movable while the boat is under power racing.
+All SuperStock boats built before May 1st, 2022, must conform to the UIM /Lavin Standards before the 2023 season. - 13.
+Adjustable Motor Brackets: Jack plates must be manually adjusted and may must not be movable while the boat is under power racing.

-STOCK V (PROSTOCK V)
+STOCK V